ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/project.md

 layout: learningpathall
 ---

 In this section, you will set up the project.
 This involves several steps, including installing the Aspire workload.
 Then, you will learn about the project structure and launch it locally.
-Finally, you will modify the project to add additional computations to mimic computationally intensive work.
+Finally, you will modify the project to add additional computations to mimic computationally-intensive work.

 ## Create a Project
 To create a .NET Aspire application, first ensure that you have [.NET 8.0 or later installed](https://dotnet.microsoft.com/en-us/download/dotnet) on your Windows on Arm development machine.